It’s one of the most common problems in any house; it’s also one of the easiest to prevent and cure — as long as you haven’t let it get out of hand.

 - Strip away and replace any caulking or sealant that has mold growth.

-- Clean your bathroom with mold-killing products, such as bleach, vinegar, and hydrogen peroxide.
+- Clean your bathroom with mold-killing products, such as bleach, vinegar, or hydrogen peroxide.
+Just don’t mix those products; mixing can cause toxic reactions.

 - Open windows and doors while cleaning to provide fresh air and help dry out the mold.